cooligc/Sample-Eclipse-MicroProfile/README.md

 # Sample-Eclipse-MicroProfile

 - Eclipse MicroProfile is an eclipse org initiative.
-- This is mainly used to developed CNI based application.
+- This is mainly used to developed cloud native based application.
 - This uses all JEE stack

 ### Pre-requisite